Policy paper

 • a 40-year period has passed and the loan is cancelled

-Those with an existing undergraduate student loan who then choose to use the residual entitlement they have left under the LLE to fund further undergraduate level study will continue to make a single repayment of 9% of their gross salary above the repayment threshold.
+Some learners may have an existing undergraduate student loan and then choose to use the residual entitlement they have left under the LLE, to fund further undergraduate level study.
+In this situation they will continue to make a single repayment of 9% of their gross salary above the repayment threshold.

 LLE personal account

-We will provide information so learners can find the best advice and guidance to help plan their learning and to further their career aspirations.
+• get information, advice and guidance to help them plan their learning and further their career aspirations

 Record of learning